LEH Parent Talks

 Our Speaker: With over 28 years of service, Bob Tait LACAUK Ltd. worked as an RN Policeman dealing with drug-related issues, including undercover work in Drugs Intelligence.
 Since 2004, Bob has worked with young drug users, young offenders and in schools (including LEH), giving powerful and well-informed presentations.

-Mental Health - Thursday, 23rd October 2017 time TBC (at LEH) with speaker Dick Moore (Charlie Waller Trust)
+Mental Health - Thursday, 23rd November 2017 at 5pm (at LEH) with speaker Dick Moore (Charlie Waller Trust)

 Our speaker: Dick Moore (Charlie Waller Trust) has spoken at over 150 schools in the UK and overseas, together with talks at major Conferences and at assorted businesses.
 Has has also appeared on BBC Breakfast, BBC Radio 5 Live and various local BBC radio stations.